Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 For those who want to be in the thick of it

-The Old Clare Hotel is one of Sydney’s original boutique hotels and, after adding a stylish new wing last year, remains an enticing option.
+The Old Clare Hotel is one of Sydney’s original boutique hotels and, after adding a stylish new wing two year's ago, remains an enticing option.
 The hotel opened in 2015 and was at the centre of the $2 billion urban renewal project of Sydney’s southern CBD, which saw Chippendale’s Carlton & United Breweries transformed into Central Park and its apartments, shops and dining precinct.
 The hotel celebrates the history and heritage of its former gritty life.

 For a Palm Beach adventure